 Understanding the Stryker Dragoon Upgrade

+Probably should have led with this section, honestly.
 The Stryker Dragoon represents the most significant firepower enhancement to the Stryker platform since its introduction in the early 2000s.
 The vehicle mounts the 30mm XM813 Bushmaster cannon in a remote turret, replacing the standard .50 caliber M2 machine gun.
-This upgrade provides Stryker units with organic capability to engage light armored vehicles, infantry fighting positions, and low-flying aircraft without requiring direct support from tanks or dedicated anti-armor platforms.
+That’s what makes this upgrade so important—Stryker units now have organic capability to engage light armored vehicles, infantry fighting positions, and low-flying aircraft without requiring direct support from tanks or dedicated anti-armor platforms.

 The 30mm cannon fires at a rate of 200 rounds per minute and can effectively engage targets at ranges exceeding 2,000 meters.
-The ammunition load includes armor-piercing and high-explosive dual-purpose rounds, giving crews flexibility against diverse threat sets.
-The Remote Weapon Station (RWS) allows the gunner to engage targets while remaining under armor protection, a critical advantage in contested environments.
+The ammunition load includes armor-piercing and high-explosive dual-purpose rounds, giving crews flexibility against diverse threat sets they might encounter.
+The Remote Weapon Station allows the gunner to engage targets while remaining under armor protection—a critical advantage in contested environments where exposing yourself to return fire gets people killed.

 Units Deploying to Europe